search

 note

-Please be aware that spreads tend to widen around the time of major economic indicator releases or statements by key figures.
+Please be aware that spreads tend to widen around the time of major economic indicator releases or when key figures make statements.

-Hedging across multiple accounts—including accounts with other brokersis an effective strategy when you want to secure substantial profits through high-leverage trading while limiting losses to the margin amount.
-When you hedge across accounts using high leverage, you’ll have significant unrealized gains in one account and significant unrealized losses in the other.Due to the high leverage, unrealized losses may expand rapidly, potentially triggering a margin call in a short period; however, you can simultaneously generate profits in the other account.
+Hedging across multiple accounts—including accounts with other brokersis an effective strategy when you want to reliably generate significant profits through high-leverage trading while limiting losses to the amount of your margin.
+When you use high leverage to hedge across accounts, you’ll have substantial unrealized gains in one account and substantial unrealized losses in the other.Due to the high leverage, the unrealized loss may widen, potentially triggering a margin call in a short period of time; however, you can simultaneously realize a profit in the other account.

 note